Best Roof Racks for Land Rover Defender 110

 Will a roof rack affect my Defender’s fuel economy?

-Can I install these racks myself?
+Can I still use my sunroof with these racks installed?

 Final Verdict